OpenEvalProject/evals/manuscripts/elife-73336/v2/manuscript.md

 ![Figure 3.](https://cdn.elifesciences.org/articles/73336/elife-73336-fig3-v2.jpg)

 **Figure 3.:** Gly7 insertions are introduced either between the HAMP domain and the autokinase (Gly7 - 260/261, left, n = 3) or between the Sensor and HAMP domain (Gly7 –219/220, right, n = 2) to disrupt allosteric coupling between sensor and autokinase.
 Both the sensor and autokinase by themselves show high ‘kinase-on’ propensity (red trace, left; blue trace, right).
 The HAMP domain potentiates the ‘kinase-off’ state, resulting in a more [Mg2+] responsive sensor (blue trace, left), or a lower basal activity autokinase (red trace, right).
-The fully coupled protein shows correlated sensor/autokinase activity(red and blue traces, middle, n = 9).Figure 3—source data 1.
+The fully coupled protein shows correlated sensor/autokinase activity(red and blue traces, middle, n = 9).

 The HAMP domain had a similar influence on the catalytic domain.
 When the native connection between the HAMP and the autokinase was disrupted by Gly7 insertion, the autokinase was highly activated (Figure 3, right).
 By contrast, when the connection between the HAMP and catalytic domains was retained as in Gly7 –219/220, the kinase activity was strongly downregulated (Figure 3, left).
 Thus, the resulting coupling provides an energetic balance so the system can respond to Mg2+ over the physiological range.

-## The HAMP domain is negatively coupled to the autokinase domains of CpxA and BaeS
+### The HAMP domain is negatively coupled to the autokinase domains of CpxA and BaeS

 Given the profound effect of the HAMP domain on the intrinsic activities of the PhoQ sensor and autokinase domains, we examined if HAMP domains have similar effects in closely related but functionally distinct HKs with the same arrangement of signaling domains as in PhoQ (TM1, PAS sensor, TM2, a single cytosolic HAMP, and the autokinase domains, Figure 2A and B).
 We constructed Gly7 insertions in two closely related E. coli HKs, CpxA and BaeS, that have very similar architectures to PhoQ.
 The HK CpxA responds to periplasmic protein misfolding stress via an accessory protein, CpxP, and upregulates genes to mitigate this stress (Keller et al., 2015; Batchelor et al., 2005; Danese and Silhavy, 1997).
 It is similar to PhoQ in that the free HK is kinase-active, and is turned off by the binding of the periplasmic CpxP protein (Zhou et al., 2011).
 BaeS is a closely related HK, which has significant overlap with CpxA, both in the inducing stimuli as well as the genes regulated (Leblanc et al., 2011).
 We evaluated the activity of these kinases using previously validated fluorescent gene-reporters pcpxP::GFP for CpxA activity (Clark et al., 2021), pspy::mCherry for BaeS activity Mensa et al., 2011 in a double CpxA/BaeS knockout strain.